Jackson-Kang/Pytorch-Diffusion-Model-Tutorial/README.md

 # [Expremental Results]
 * Due to huge amount of time spent on training, **most of the experiments have been conducted on  MNIST dataset** instead of CIFAR10.
 In the DDPM paper, 10 + hours spent on training the DDPM model using CIFAR10 dataset and TPU v3-8 (similar to 8 V100 GPUs).
-* Used a RTX-3090 GPUs for all implementations.
+* Used a RTX-3090 GPU for all implementations.

 ### 01. Denoising Diffusion Probabilistic Models
 * trained on MNIST dataset for 100 epochs